Controlling the weights of simulation particles: adaptive particle management using k-d trees: Numerical tests and results

 \section{Numerical tests and results}

 It is difficult to come up with a general test of the performance of an APM algorithm.
 The algorithm should not significantly alter the simulation results, compared to a run without super-particles.
 At the same time, it should decrease the computational cost as much as possible.
 But whether these criteria are met depends on the particular simulation that is performed.
-Therefore we perform tests on a simplified system, and we focus on the effects of the coalescence algorithm on the particle distribution.
+Therefore we first perform tests on a simplified 2D system, using two Gaussian velocity distributions.
+In these tests we do not study the time evolution of the system, but focus on the effects of the coalescence algorithm on the particle distribution and on the grid moments.
+After that, we investigate how these changes in the particle distribution affect the evolution of a `real' simulation: the two-stream instability in 1D.

-As stated before, our method works in 1D, 2D, 3D or any other dimension.
-For testing, we use a 2D domain with periodic boundary conditions.
-The domain consists of $2 \times 2$ cells, each of size $1\times 1$.
-(We let lengths and velocities be of order unity, and give them without a unit.)
-Initially, particles with weight $1$ are distributed uniformly over the domain.
-Then the coalescence algorithm is performed once, with the desired weight of the particles set to $2$.
-We compare how the different merge schemes change the momentum and energy distribution.
-We also measure their effect on the density, momentum and energy grid moments.